The Mohegan Tribal Council

 The Tribal Council, elected for four-year staggered terms, has all executive and legislative responsibilities of the Tribe not granted to the Council of Elders pursuant to the Tribe's Constitution.
 The Chair serves as the Chief Executive Officer of the Tribe.
 The Tribal Council enacts Tribal laws.
 Each member of the Tribal Council also serves as a member of the Management Board of Mohegan Gaming & Entertainment.

-James Gessner Jr., Interim Chairman
+James Gessner Jr., Chairman

-Kathy Regan-Pyne, Corresponding Secretary
+Kathy Regan-Pyne, Recording Secretary

 Kathy Regan-Pyne brings a wide-ranging professional background to her position, with experience in human resources management, budgeting and financial management, and marketing.
 She worked for several years in the insurance industry, holding management positions at both Lincoln Financial Group and CIGNA Property & Casualty.
 She has also worked as the Career Development Manager for the Mohegan Tribe.
 Regan-Pyne is a member of the Mohegan Gaming & Entertainment Audit Committee, and is also currently on the board of the Connecticut Sun Foundation and Eastern Connecticut State University Foundation.
 She also holds a Bachelor of Science degree in Education from Eastern Connecticut State University.
 An avid sports fan and former professional basketball player, Regan-Pyne is a member of the Connecticut Women’s Basketball Hall of Fame and the New Britain Athletic Hall of Fame and is a charter member of the Eastern Connecticut State University Athletic Hall of Fame.
-Regan-Pyne lives in Marlborough, Connecticut with her husband Roy.
+Regan-Pyne lives in Colchester, Connecticut with her husband Roy.

 Thayne D. Hutchins Jr., Treasurer